MrBrunotte/worldofshape/README.md

 * The user inserts the "Payment Details" and "Card Details" before submitting payment.
   * If something with the payment is wrong the message "We Were Unable To Take Payment With That Card!" will be displayed and the user is redirected to the checkout page.
   * If the payment is ok

+_**Error** pages:_

+There are two custom error pages, **404-error** and **500-error**

+On the error pages the user is informed what the error is and they are able to click on a link that takes them back to the homepage.

+See an example of the error page here: [404.html]()

 ### **Features left to implement**

+* Add static, and media files to an S3 bucket.
-* Add a blog function (_already axists as an app in the project_).
+* Add a blog function for the registered users to communicate with each other.
-* The form help text form Django forms could be displayed more aligned to the input field box.
 * The **Get Discount** button in the 15% discount section needs a discount message displayed in form of a popup with the discount code or message.

 [Back to: _"Table of Contents"_](#table-of-contents)

 ## **Testing**

-### **Travis CI - platform**

-### **What is CI - Continuous Integration?**
+### **Travis CI - Continuous Integration**

-I have used the practice of CI (Continuous Integration), which is the the practice of merging in small code changes frequently - rather than merging in a large change at the end of a development cycle.
+I have used the practice of CI (Continuous Integration), which is the practice of merging in small code changes frequently - rather than merging in a large change at the end of a development cycle.
 The goal is to build healthier software by developing and testing in smaller increments.
 As a continuous integration platform, Travis CI supports your development process by automatically building and testing code changes, providing immediate **feedback** on the success of the change.
 Travis CI can also automate other parts of your development process by managing deployments and notifications.

-### **CI Builds and Automation: Building, Testing, Deploying**
+#### **CI Builds and Automation: Building, Testing, Deploying**

 When you run a build, Travis CI clones your GitHub repository into a brand-new virtual environment, and carries out a series of tasks to build and test your code.
 If one or more of those tasks fail, the build is considered **broken**.
 If none of the tasks fail, the build is considered **passed** and Travis CI can deploy your code to a web server or application host.

+Read more about Travis [here](https://docs.travis-ci.com/user/for-beginners/)

 ### **Bugs**